Wavenumber-explicit stability and convergence analysis of hp finite element discretizations of Helmholtz problems in piecewise smooth media: Introduction

 Time-harmonic wave propagation problems play a major role in a wide range of physical and industrial applications.
 For the numerical treatment of such problems in heterogeneous media, Galerkin discretization methods of finite element type constitute one of the most efficient approaches currently available.
 Still, in the high-wavenumber regime where the computational domain spans many wavelengths, the problem becomes highly indefinite, which leads to substantially increased computational costs due to increased dispersion errors.
 As a result, significant research efforts have focused in the past decades on understanding these dispersion errors and the question of how to design finite element methods (FEM) able to cope with them.

 In the present work, as in \cite{bernkopf21}, we focus on the scalar Helmholtz equation, which is arguably the simplest, yet interesting, PDE model to analyze phenomena appearing in the high-wavenumber regime.
+Specifically, given a domain $\Omega$ with analytic boundary $\Gamma := \partial \Omega$ and $f: \Omega \to \mathbb C$ our model problem is to find $u: \Omega \to \mathbb C$ such that

+where $\mu,A$ are given piecewise analytic coefficients (with analytic interfaces where $\mu$, $A$ may jump), and $T_k$ is an operator acting on functions on the boundary.
+For instance, $T_k$ could be the Dirichlet-to-Neumann (DtN) map of the exterior Helmholtz problem in $\mathbb R^d \setminus \overline{\Omega}$ or $T_k = ik$ in the simpler case of impedance boundary conditions.
+The ``homogeneous'' Helmholtz equation where $\mu = 1$ and $A = I$ is already largely covered in the literature, and the present work focuses on the ``heterogeneous'' case where these coefficients are allowed to vary on $\Omega$.

 A first milestone towards a better understanding of the behavior of finite element methods was achieved in the 90s in the seminal works \cite{ihlenburg-babuska95,ihlenburg-babuska97}.
 There, the authors focus on homogeneous one-dimensional media, and present error estimates that are explicit in terms of the wavenumber $k$, the mesh size $h$, and the polynomial degree $p$.
 They also coined the term ``pollution effect'' for the dispersion errors observed in the numerics, which expresses the observation that in the high-wavenumber regime, quasi-optimality of the finite element solution is lost, unless the number of degrees of freedom per wavelength is increased as $k$ is increased.
-Similar estimates were obtain for two and three-dimensional homogeneous media in the same period, but limited to the lowest-order case where $p=1$ \cite{melenk95}.
+Similar estimates were obtained for two and three-dimensional homogeneous media in the same period, but limited to the lowest-order case where $p=1$ \cite{melenk95}.

 The pollution effect has been further analyzed in the 2000s, in particular using dispersion analysis \cite{ainsworth04}.
 While dispersion analysis is extremely insightful from a practical viewpoint, it is limited to homogeneous media discretized with translation-invariant grids, and right-hand sides as well as boundary conditions are not taken into account.